puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

 - **Upgrading is only supported from a PE 2.8.3 or newer installation.** To upgrade from a version older than 2.8.3, you *must* first upgrade to 2.8.3, make sure everything is working correctly, and then move on to upgrading to 3.1.
 You can find older versions of PE on the [previous releases page](https://puppetlabs.com/misc/pe-files/previous-releases/).
 - Upgrading is now handled by the installer, which will detect whether or not a previous version of PE is present and will then run in "install" or "upgrade" mode as appropriate.
 - After upgrading your puppet master server, you will not be able to issue orchestration commands to PE 2.x agent nodes until they have been upgraded to PE 3.1.
-The version of the orchestration engine used in PE 3.1 is incompatible with that used by previous PE versions.
+The version of the orchestration engine used in PE 3.x is incompatible with that used by PE 2.x.
 - PE 3 uses Ruby 1.9 which is stricter about character encoding than the previous version used in PE 2.8.
 If your manifests contain non-ASCII characters they may fail to compile or behave unpredictably.
 When upgrading, make sure manifests contain only ASCII characters.
 For more information see the [release notes](./appendix.html#puppet-code-issues-with-utf-8-encoding).
 - On AIX 5.3, as in PE 2.8.3, puppet agents still depend on readline-4-3.2 being installed.
 You can check the installed version of readline by running `rpm -q readline`.
 - On AIX 6.1 and 7.1, the default version of readline, 4-3.2, is insufficient.
 You need to replace it *before* upgrading by running: